 We will use the UK Data Service’s Text Anonymisation Helper Tool (UK Data Service, n.d.) that runs MS Word macros to help find any disclosive information.

-Anonymisation will occur once transcription is complete.
+Pseudonymisation will occur once transcription is complete.
 The original, unedited version of the transcription will be kept for use within the research team.

 We will replace any identifying information, rather than blanking it out.
 Replacements will be clearly indicated using square brackets.
 For example, “My colleague Indiana Jones” would be edited to “My colleague [name]”.
-We will keep an anonymisation log of any edits, to be stored separately from the anonymised transcripts.
+We will keep a pseudonymisation log of any edits and an identifying key, to be stored separately from the pseudonymised transcripts.

-The anonymised transcribed data will be coded using the software package NVivo [version added at Stage 2].
-We will use a two-phase process, first analysing transcripts using reflexive thematic analysis (Braun & Clarke, 2006), followed by deductively mapping those themes onto COM-B (Michie et al., 2011, 2014) and TDF (Atkins et al., 2017; Cane et al., 2012) constructs.
-This process, that allows researchers to generate codes and themes before fitting them to a theoretical model, is an increasingly common approach for qualitative research on behaviour change (e.g., Madhani & Finlay, 2022; Ojo et al., 2019).

-Reflexive Thematic Analysis
+Thematic Template Analysis

 Broadly, the purpose of thematic analysis is to develop themes in the dataset in relation to the research question (Braun & Clarke, n.d.).
-There are three main types of thematic analysis (Braun & Clarke, 2019, 2023) that appear on a spectrum from ‘coding reliability’ that prioritises coding accuracy, to ‘reflexive’ that emphasises “the inescapable subjectivity of data interpretation” (Braun & Clarke, 2021a, p.37).
-(Brooks et al., 2015)(Brooks et al., 2015)In reflexive thematic analysis (Braun & Clarke, 2006) coding is a subjective and evolving process; themes are derived from codes and are multi-faceted with a core essence that unites the facets (Braun & Clarke, 2019) rather than a summary of topics or categories (Braun & Clarke, 2023).
-Our rationale for selecting reflexive thematic analysis is that it is consistent with our research questions, aims, and research methodology.
-Specifically, because a) we are interested in the way that people think and behave, and the factors that underpin those thoughts and behaviours; and b) our goal is to identify themes in the whole dataset, rather than individual cases, and to interpret those themes (Braun & Clarke, 2021a).
+There are three main types of thematic analysis (Braun & Clarke, 2019, 2023) that appear on a spectrum from ‘coding reliability’ that prioritises coding accuracy, to ‘codebook’ where the coding structure is developed based on both the data and a priori theory, through to ‘reflexive’ that emphasises “the inescapable subjectivity of data interpretation” (Braun & Clarke, 2021a, p.37).
+Template analysis is a flexible form of thematic analysis that uses a hierarchical coding structure (Brooks et al., 2015).
+This style of thematic analysis was selected because it allows the theoretical underpinnings of the research, in this case COM-B and TDF, to be used to develop a priori themes but these themes remain flexible.
+The coding template is further developed based on a subset of the data, and then refined and advanced as it is applied to the full dataset (Brooks et al., 2015).

+Where template analysis sits on the spectrum of thematic analysis depends on researchers’ epistemological position.
+As this research aims to explore what factors influence researchers' data sharing behaviours, we will adopt a critical realist ontology assuming that a meaningful reality exists but that our experience of it is subjective and socially influenced (Braun & Clarke, 2013).
+The analysis will also be underpinned by a contextualist epistemology: Contextualism aims to understand truth, but views knowledge as contextually located and influenced by the researcher’s position, and therefore truth is bound to the context in which data are collected and analysed (Madill et al. 2000).
+This position is consistent with a data-focused approach to thematic analysis that acknowledges the active role of the researcher (Brooks et al., 2015).
+From this philosophical position, template analysis sits on the spectrum between codebook and reflexive thematic analysis, and on the continuum between deductive (initial themes are established before coding) and inductive (themes are developed and refined through engagement with the data) thematic analysis.